Luis Palau: Settling in Oregon

 Palau arrived in Portland in 1960 to attend a graduate program at Multnomah Bible College, from which he graduated in 1961.
 His travel and tuition was paid by U.S. benefactors.
 There he met his wife, Pat, a Beaverton kindergarten teacher, who was a fellow student.
 They married in 1961 and settled in Cedar Mill, an unincorporated area of the Portland metropolitan area just north of Beaverton.
+They would go on to have four children: Kevin, Keith, Andrew, and Stephen Palau.
 He became a U.S. citizen in 1962.
 The Palaus spent the next eight years serving as missionaries in Mexico and Colombia, before returning to Oregon.
 After receiving $100,000 as seed money in 1970 from Billy Graham, in quarterly payments of $25,000, Palau worked to build up his ministry in Oregon through the 1970s.

 In 1975, Palau shared the Bible Expositor post at Eurofest '75 with Bishop Festo Kivengere.
 Eurofest '75 was co-sponsored by the Billy Graham organisation and was held in Brussels, Belgium, at the Palais du Centenaire and the Heysel Stadium from July 24 until August 2, 1975.
 In October 1978, the Luis Palau Evangelistic Association, based in Beaverton, was incorporated.